Engee documentation

 Details

-If the parameters value is on, the antenna element pattern is rotated to align normal to the antenna array.
-If off, the element pattern is not rotated.
+If the value of the parameter is enabled, then the radiation pattern of the antenna element rotates to align with the normal to the antenna array.
+If it is off, then the radiation pattern of the element does not rotate.

-If the antenna is used in an antenna array and the Input Pattern Coordinate System parameters are set to az-el, selecting this checkbox rotates the directional pattern so that the x-axis of the element coordinate system points along the normal to the antenna array.
-If no selection is made, the directional pattern of the element without rotation is used.
+If the antenna is used in an antenna array and the Input Pattern Coordinate System parameter has the value az-el, checking this box rotates the radiation pattern so that the x-axis of the element’s coordinate system points along the normal to the antenna array.
+If there is no choice, the directional pattern of the element without rotation is used.

-If the antenna is used in an antenna array and the Input Pattern Coordinate System parameters is set to phi-theta, checking this checkbox rotates the pattern so that the z-axis of the element coordinate system points along the normal to the antenna array.
+If the antenna is used in an antenna array and the Input Pattern Coordinate System parameter is set to phi-theta, checking this box rotates the radiation pattern so that the z axis of the element’s coordinate system points along the normal to the antenna array.

-Use this parameter in conjunction with the Array Normal parameters of the URA and UCA antenna arrays.
+Use this parameter together with the Array Normal parameter.
+URA and UCA antenna arrays.

 Dependencies